rrader/doh-flubot-detection/README.md

-To detect the malicious behavior of the machine, we propose to use the ratio of DNS requests and contacted IP addresses for every host in the local network described in the @Grill2015:
+To detect the malicious behavior of the machine, we propose to use the ratio of DNS requests and contacted IP addresses for every host in the local network described in the Grill et al. (2015):

 $$\rho(a)={\delta(a) \over \pi(a) + 1}$$